asifzubair/cheatsheets/python/pandas.md

 * indexing
 `iloc` is MUCH MUCH faster than `ix`
 `df.iloc[rowNumber,:]` & `df.ix[rowNumber,:]` give same output.
 there does seem to be a restriction with `.iloc` in that indices are required and column names can't be used.
-MUST VERIFY.

-* How to do pivoting ?

 [Difference](http://stackoverflow.com/questions/19798153/difference-between-map-applymap-and-apply-methods-in-pandas) between `apply`, `applymap` and `map` functions.

 [merging](http://pandas.pydata.org/pandas-docs/stable/merging.html)